buanet/ioBroker.docker/README.md

 # docker-iobroker
 Docker image for ioBroker (http://iobroker.net) based on debian:latest (http://hub.docker.com/_/debian/)

 This project creates a Docker image for running ioBroker in a Docker container.
 It is made for and tested on a Synology Disk Station 1515+ with DSM 6 and Docker-package installed.
-But it should also work on other systems with Docker!
+But it should also work on other systems with Docker (Normally I do a small additional test on my Debian-VM with Docker CE)!

 ## Important

 Switching an existing installation from docker-iobroker-image v1 to v2 or greater means switching iobroker itself from node6 to node8!
 This requires additional steps inside ioBroker!
 After upgrading iobroker-container you have to call "reinstall.sh" for recompiling your installation for the use with node8.
 For Details see official ioBroker-documentation (http://www.iobroker.net/docu/?page_id=8323&lang=de).
 Make backup first!!!

-Also versions greater than 2.0.0 do no longer support running in host-mode on Synology-devices!
+Also versions greater than 2.0.0 (actual beta) do no longer support running in host-mode on Synology-devices because of a kernel issue in DSM-kernel!
 Please use bridged or macvlan mode.
 Tutorial will be updated as soon as possible!

 ## Installation & Usage

-A detailed tutorial (german) can be found here: [https://buanet.de](https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/)
+A detailed tutorial (german, based on v2.0.0) can be found here: [https://buanet.de](https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/)

 For discussion and support please visit [ioBroker-forum-thread](http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or use the comments section at the linked tutorial.
 Please do not contact me directly for any support-reasons.
 Every support-question should be answered in a public place.
 Thank you.

 ## Special Settings

-In versions greater than 2.0.0 (actual beta) I added some new features.
+In versions greater than 2.0.0 (only actual beta!!!)
+I added some new features.
 The following will give some short information about that.

 ### Environment Variables